Stresses and fluid flow in lamina cribrosa through anisotropic poroelasticty: Influence of lamina cribrosa structure

 \subsection{Results}

 The results obtained with the proposed approach are presented below, organized into three main sections.
 First, a quantitative analysis is provided of the hydraulic and mechanical responses captured by the transversely isotropic LC plate model described above, under both physiological and pathological levels of intraocular pressure ($p_{IOP}$).
-The key plots highlight the impact of pathological conditions on the deformation and stress states of the ocular nerves, as well as on fluid content variations, which are linked to optimal tissue blood perfusion.\\ Next, the question of whether the introduced anisotropy is essential to qualitatively reproduce the observed results is addressed.
+The key plots highlight the impact of pathological conditions on the deformation and stress states of the ocular nerves, as well as on fluid content variations, which are linked to optimal tissue blood perfusion.\\ Next, since a key difference of the present approach with previous works in the literature lies in the model presented being anisotropic (transversely isotropic, TI), the question of whether the introduced anisotropy is essential to qualitatively reproduce the observed results is addressed.
 To this end, the proposed model is compared with a kinematically equivalent Mindlin poroelastic plate made of isotropic material.
-As will become clear from the analysis, the isotropic assumption tends to overestimate certain mechanical and hydraulic quantities.\\ Finally, a parametric study is conducted to explore how the lamina's mechanical properties influence the stiffness of the opening for central retinal vessels (henceforth the central LC canal).
-This analysis serves to assess the robustness of the model with respect to a mechanical characteristic of the lamina that is still not well defined.\\ The elastic and porous parameters used for the lamina model are summarized in the Table \ref{tab:elastic}, the boundary conditions in Table \ref{tab:bc}, the geometric quantities in Table \ref{tab:geometry}.
+The isotropic model is obtained by leveraging the out-of-plane elastic constants of the TI formulation to those of the plane of isotropy.
+As is clear from the results of the analyses, Sect. \ref{ch:effects_anisotropy}, the TI and its isotropic version show very different hydraulic and mechanical predictions, at least quantitatively, underestimating stresses and strains in regions of interest.\\ Finally, a parametric study is conducted to investigate how the mechanical response of the lamina is affected by the stiffness of the opening accommodating the central retinal vessels (hereafter referred to as the central LC canal).
+This analysis serves both as a sensitivity study and as a means of assessing the robustness of the model, while also providing a possible route for estimating the stiffness of this structure, a parameter that has not yet been determined, either experimentally or indirectly.\\ Mechanical parameters used in the model are organised in tables in the following manner: the elastic and porous parameters are summarised in Table \ref{tab:elastic}, the boundary conditions in Table \ref{tab:bc}, and the geometric quantities in Table \ref{tab:geometry}.